 Film Studies A Level provides an excellent introduction to the study of film or media at higher education.
 It complements a range of subjects at degree level from the arts and humanities.
 This course would be particularly valuable to those seeking a career in the fields of journalism, writing, advertising, and marketing, publishing, media, and film production.

-Securing a Place at Post-16 The most successful students in A Level Film studies have a minimum grade 6 in English Language.
+The most successful students in A Level Film studies have a minimum grade 6 in English Language.

 French ALevel